 How to: Export Android phone contacts to Microsoft Outlook

-Topic originally covered in a another article.
+Topic originally covered in another article.

 This set of instructions is a bit misleading.
 Misleading if you have the following set of circumstances: